Updates to the Revenue Recognition Standards will affect more than just revenue recognition, but also how you recognize contract-related expenses.

 People have a tendency to revert to their old behavior during times of cognitive overload, large change and stressful situations.
 In order to change sales behaviour to achieve corporate objectives there needs to be a [...]

 Great advice from our friends at World at Work Originally posted August 20, 2014 “The simplest solutions are not easier to design because the process is very complex,” said Katharine McMullen, an engagement manager at [...]

 Forecasting is necessary in order to estimate upon which to build an accurate plan.
 Salespeople for instance, use forecasts to make sales plans, create sales quotas, and make better estimates of future sales; however, a [...]

-Many organizations today are faced with various business challenges.
-From increasing sales to enhancing productivity, these challenges inadvertently affect an organization’s overall performance and bottom line.
-In order for organizations to stay competitive, it is [...]
+Today, subscription- based businesses are faced with many challenges.
+From increasing sales to enhancing productivity, these challenges inadvertently impact an organization’s overall performance and bottom line.
+In order for organizations to [...]